ish-app/ish/README.md

 # [iSH-AOK](https://github.com/emkey1/ish-AOK)

-A fork of the project to get a Linux shell running on iOS, using usermode x86 emulation and syscall translation.
+A fork of the iSH project.
+The goal of iSH is to get a Linux shell running on iOS, using usermode x86 emulation and syscall translation.

+Most of the text below is specific to the original iSH currently.  -emkey1

 For the current status of the project, check the issues tab, and the commit logs.